Andrew LaZella and Jill A. Warker Co-Directors

 The Honors Program supports The University of Scranton’s tradition of excellence and its dedication to freedom of inquiry and personal development.
 It challenges outstanding students with a rigorous education that stresses independent work and intense engagement with faculty and other Honors students both in and out of the classroom.
 The individualized attention and freedom to explore provided by the program aim to increase students’ intellectual skills, self-reliance and personal accountability.

-Honors Students must take one course, three tutorials and three one-credit seminars; they must also complete a year-long, 6-credit project.
-Honors courses count toward general education requirements.
+Honors Students must take one Honors Keystone course, three tutorials, and three one-credit seminars; they must also complete a year-long, 6-credit project.
+The Honors Keystone course counts toward general education requirements.
 Honors tutorials can count toward major, minor, or cognate requirements.
-Those who participate in three or more programs of excellence (e.g., Honors, SJLA, Magis, or Business Leadership Program) or who spend a full year abroad have the option of completing only two tutorials, one in the student’s major and one out of the major or in a second major.
+One of the tutorials must be in the student’s major and one must be outside of the major or in a student’s second major.
+Those who participate in three or more programs of excellence (e.g., Honors, SJLA, Magis, Business Honors, or Business Leadership Program) or who spend a full year abroad have the option of completing only two tutorials, one in the student’s major and one out of the major or in a second major.

 There is no extra tuition for Honors work.
 Honors courses, tutorials and projects carry only ordinary tuition.
 Honors seminars, the only Honors work that does not satisfy ordinary graduation requirements, carry no tuition charge.
 Honors students may take between 12 and 21 credits at the flat rate.